hindu-comm/mail_stream_advaita-l/2017/06/Pitru_Rina_and_proge/223__Praveen_R._Bhat.md

 > lot from what was already in place when we took birth.
 Everything
 > that we took is a debt that we need to pack back.
 >
-​True, but that is not the scriptural pitR RNa.​ It may be a good way to explain moderners though.
+True, but that is not the scriptural pitR RNa.
+It may be a good way to explain moderners though.